YOLOSecFW/YoloSec-Framework/README.md

 - Break shit in production and blame the devs.
 - Push code without source control
 - Comment your god damned code, Steve!
+- Always upgrayedd on Friday at 16:45.
+Double Dose of dumpsterfire.
+- /dev/null all alerts
 - rm -rf all the things.
 - Shitpost and troll
+- Shitpost some more.
+- Refer to yourself as Uncle Dad.
 - Click links with reckless abandon.
 What's the worst that could happen?
 It's not your personal machine anyways.
 - Sudo?
 Ain't nobody go time fo dat!
 Run as root always.
 Shit saves time  and makes disasters even more disasterous
 - Sometimes you have to go full retard to be understood by a conference room full of downsies.